mbilbille/dmak/README.md

 Using dmak.js is easy, a lot easier than writing kanjis, trust me!

 **Prerequisite**
-To simplify all the work with SVG, we use the cool JavaScript library *Raphaël* ➲ [Download](http://github.com/DmitryBaranovskiy/raphael/raw/master/raphael-min.js)
+All the hard work with SVG is done by *[Raphaël](http://github.com/DmitryBaranovskiy/raphael/raw/master/raphael-min.js)*, a cool and simple Javascript library to play with vector graphic on the Web.
-*and no worries this is the ONLY dependency.*
+And... nothing else!
+This is the ONLY unique dependency.

 Once you are all set, include both `raphael.js` and `dmak.js` files in your HTML file.